VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**2019.6.15 (201906150)**
+- Prioritize charging switches that put the battery on idle when charging is paused - allowing the device to draw power directly from the external power supply
+- Updated documentation

 **2019.6.14-r1 (201906141)**
 - Added `battery/batt_tune_float_voltage` (Samsung) to the list of supported voltage control files
 - Enhanced log exporter (`acc -l --export`)